open-sdg/open-sdg/docs/tutorials/change-banner.md

 1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
 1. **Change the name of the branch to `banner-tutorial`.
 You will use this same branch name for all changes in this tutorial.**
 1. Beneath this, click "Propose new file".
-1. Change the name of the pull request to "Tutorial banner".
+1. Change the name of the pull request to "Banner tutorial".
 1. Click on the green "Create pull request" button.

 In contrast to past tutorials, **do not "merge" this pull request.** You will be adding several more changes to the pull-request before merging it.